Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Introduction

 The spin-$1/2$ triangular Heisenberg model (THM) is a prototypical model for frustrated magnets in two dimension.\cite{Lhuillier08} In 1973, Anderson\cite{Anderson73} suggested that the resonating-valence-bond (RVB) state could play a pivotal role in the description of novel magnetic materials, and his conjecture that ground-state of the spin-$1/2$ THM would be an RVB state provoked much interest.
 However studies of this model have failed to find an RVB state and the evidence\cite{Jolicoeur89,Jolicoeur90} is now very strong that for the pure isotropic model with nearest-neighbor (NN) interactions, the ground-state is a $120^{\circ}$ magnetically ordered state.\cite{Sachdev11} Variants of the THM describe some properties of organic materials\cite{Powell11,Balent10} such as $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$, EtMe$_3$Sb[Pd(dmit)$_2$]$_2$, EtMe$_3$P[Pd(dmit)$_2$]$_2$, Mo$_3$S$_7$(dmit)$_3$ \cite{Janani14,Jacko15} and also some quasi-two-dimensional inorganic materials\cite{Svistov03,Zvyagin14,Starykh14,Powell11,Balent10,ColdeaMaterialSL} such as RbFe(MoO$_4$)$_2$, Ba$_3$CoSb$_2$O$_9$, Cs$_2$CuBr$_4$, and Cs$_2$CuCl$_4$.

-In 1D the prototypical frustrated system is the zig-zag chain, which has an exact solution at the Majumdar-Ghosh point,\cite{MajumdarGhosh,AuerbachBook} characterized by long-range dimer order and a two-fold degenerate ground-state.
+In 1D the prototypical frustrated system is the zig-zag chain, which has an exact solution at the Majumdar-Ghosh point\cite{MajumdarGhosh,AuerbachBook} where the NN coupling is twice the next-nearest-neighbor (NNN) coupling.
+The ground-state is characterized by long-range dimer order and is two-fold degenerate.
 As we show below, an NNN Majumdar-Ghosh phase is stabilized in a large region of the phase diagram of the 3-leg triangular ladder.

 So far the THM has been mostly considered with only NN exchange coupling, but additional interactions or anisotropies may stabilize exotic states.
-A natural choice for an additional interaction, while retaining isotropy, is a next-nearest neighbor (NNN) coupling to add further frustration effects.
+A natural choice for an additional interaction, while retaining isotropy, is an NNN coupling to add further frustration effects.
 In this paper we study the $J_1$-$J_2$ THM on a width 3 cylinder as a simplified version of the full 2D model, but readily accessible to numerical methods.
 The ladder model has clear connections to the 2D THM and also extrapolates smoothly to the Majumdar-Ghosh point of the zig-zag chain.
 The $J_1$-$J_2$ THM in 2D has been previously studied using semi-classical spin-wave theories (SWT) and exact diagonalization,\cite{Dagotto89,Hirsch89,Bernu94,Jolicoeur90,Chubukov92,Deutscher93} but these studies did not cover the physics of the whole phase diagram.
 Recently, a coupled cluster study\cite{CCMSpinLiquid} and quantum Monte Carlo (QMC) studies\cite{QMCSpinLiquid1,QMCSpinLiquid2} have identified a phase in this model that is a candidate for a spin liquid.
-Magnetically ordered states in a variety of classical $O(3)$ models with $J_1$-$J_2$-$J_3$ interactions have been studied in \onlinecite{Messio11}, finding several different `regular magnetic orders' relevant to the triangular lattice, including planar and non-planar $120^\circ$ states.
+Magnetically ordered states in a variety of classical $O(3)$ models with $J_1$-$J_2$-$J_3$ interactions have been studied by Messio, Lhuillier, and Misguich,\cite{Messio11} finding several different `regular magnetic orders' relevant to the triangular lattice, including planar and non-planar $120^\circ$ states.

 The lattice we consider is shown in \fref{fig:lattice}.
 The Hamiltonian is

 where $\langle i,j \rangle$ ($\langle\langle i,j \rangle\rangle$) indicates that the sum is over all NN (NNN) couplings.
 To cover the full range of couplings, we introduce the following parameterisation: